nodejs/node/BUILDING.md

     Windows binary (`node.exe`) in WSL will not work without workarounds such as stdio redirection.

-[^6]: Running Node.js on x86 Windows should work and binaries
+[^6]: Compiling Node.js for x86 Windows is currently impossible due to
-    are provided.
-However, tests in our infrastructure only run on WoW64.
-    Furthermore, compiling on x86 Windows is Experimental and may not be possible.
+    issues with version 10.1 of the V8 engine.
+Support will come back to its previous status as soon as possible.

 [^7]: Our macOS x64 Binaries are compiled with 10.15 as a target.
 Xcode11 is
     required to compile.